-13. Visit the waterfront for high end shopping, seafood restaurants and tourist shops for souvenirs (albeit extremely expensive).
+This area of Cape Town has become a hub for high-end shopping, seafood restaurants and tourist shops for souvenirs (albeit extremely expensive).
 It is also possible to organize a catamaran sunset cruise.
 From there take a short cab ride to Sea Point.
 This upscale neighborhood has restaurants, coffee shops, and a long promenade to enjoy a picnic, a stroll along the ocean, or even take a nap.

 Cost: free.
 Catamaran sunset cruises starting from 200 rand.